 Portland-Metro: Contact the CIC Desk at 503-821-1250

 Explain that you cannot get to your class due to a malfunction in the elevator and you need immediate assistance.
-Contact ACES if you want us to intervene with your instructor or need other assistance.
+Contact Disability Services if you want us to intervene with your instructor or need other assistance.